textlint/textlint/packages/markdown-to-ast/README.md

 Parse Markdown to AST with location info.

-This library is not parser itself, it is dependent on [wooorm/remark](https://github.com/wooorm/remark).
+This library is not parser itself, it dependent on [wooorm/remark](https://github.com/wooorm/remark).

 > Markdown -> remark -> markdown-to-ast -> TxtNodes